Custerx/R-R-project/README.md

 #### Provider
 Provider is an high order component coming from react-redux.
 Provider wraps up your React application and makes it aware of the entire Redux’s store.

+Provider wraps up your entire React application.
+Moreover it gets the store as a prop.